U.S. Material Use Factsheet

 Patterns of Use

 Raw materials are extracted, converted to engineered and commodity materials, and manufactured into products.
 After use, they are disposed of or returned to the economy through reuse, remanufacturing, or recycling.
-Sustainability in material use has three components: 1) the relationship between the rate of resource consumption and the overall stock of resources; 2) the efficiency of resource use in providing essential services; and 3) the proportion of resources leaking from the economy and impacting the environment.
-The first two topics reflect the sustainability of resource supply, while the third affects the sustainability of ecosystems.
-The U.S. is a primary user of natural resources, including fossil fuels and materials.
+Sustainability in material use has three components: the relationship between resource consumption rates and resource stocks; the efficiency of resource use in providing essential services; and the proportion of resources leaking from the economy and impacting the environment.
+The first two reflect supply sustainability, while the third affects ecosystem sustainability.
+Global resource use has increased significantly over the past 50 years.
+In 2020, global flows reached 9.3 Bt (non-fuel and food), four times the consumption in 1970, while population only doubled during the same period.1 The U.S. is a primary user of natural resources, including fossil fuels and materials.

 U.S. Nonfuel Materials Consumption, 1900-20201